THE PERFORMANCE ARCADE 2024

 a series of spaces for installation, performance art, sonic art, interactive media, video-art, forums, theatre, dance, and live music.
 Opening onto the bustling Wellington Waterfront, these sites of encounter engage the public in contemporary art and performance practices outside the familiar constraints of gallery or theatre spaces, experienced by 60-90,000 people each year.

-Key developments for our 2023 programme include:
+Key priorities for our 2024 programme include:

 - Defining Māori curatorial frameworks, roles, and tikanga for the event + performance art generally